(DD‑434: dp. 1,630; l. 341'; b. 35'4"; dr. 10'2"; s. 35 k.; cpl. 208; a. 5 5", 10 21" tt.; 12 .50 cal. mg.; cl. Gleaves)

 Between 13 May and 21 June Meredith escorted fleet oilers bound for New Caledonia, patrolled off Bulari Passage, and escorted carrier Tangier (AV‑8), returning to Pearl Harbor.
 Following gunnery and tactical practice, Meredith departed Pearl Harbor Harbor 15 August 1942 for Samoa, arriving Pago Pago 30 August.
 Meredith next escorted Transport Force 2 to the Solmons with reinforcement landed on Guadalcanal 20 September, then sail for patrol duty in the New Hebrides.

-Departing Espiritu Santo 12 October to escort a convoy of freighters to Guadalcanal, Meredith engaged Japanese aircraft on the morning of 15 October, then shortly after midday was attacked by a force of 35 bombers and torpedo planes from enemy carrier Zuikaku.
+Departing Espiritu Santo 12 October to escort a convoy of freighters to Guadalcanal, Meredith engaged Japanese aircraft on the morning of 15 October, then shortly after midday was attacked by a force of 35 bombers and torpedo planes from the carrier Zuikaku.
 Meredith fought fiercely against these terrible odds, and brought down three of her attackers before she sank.
-Only seven officers and 56 men survived the attack and the three ensuing days of exposure to the open sea and sharks until they were rescued by destroyer Grayson (DD‑435) and fleet tug Seminole (AT‑65).
+Only seven officers and 56 men survived the attack and the three ensuing days of exposure to the open sea and sharks until they were rescued by destroyer Grayson (DD‑435) and the fleet tug Seminole (AT‑65).